Hungry-Innovators/interesting-birch/blog/index.md

       value: Blog
       keyName: property
     - name: 'og:description'
-      value: This is the blog page
+      value: >-
+        Tips and advice to grow your career and in life.
+This is the Hungry Innovators Blog.
       keyName: property
     - name: 'og:image'
       value: images/12.jpg